swiftlang/swift-evolution/proposals/0183-substring-affordances.md

 ## Effect on ABI stability

-The switch from conrete to generic types needs to be made before ABI stability.
+The switch from concrete to generic types needs to be made before ABI stability.

 ## Alternatives considered